NadavShaar/docs/README.md

-# How to publish react component to NPM with github page
+# Publish react component to NPM (with github page)
 A guide to publish a react component in NPM.